mandelsoft/kubelink/README.md

 ```

 That's it.
 For the TLS based user space solution no certificate, key, nothing
-else required in best case when using the DNS and server certificate provisioning
+else is required in best case when using the DNS and server certificate provisioning
 controllers proposed above.

 For the wireguard solution only the public key of the foreign sites are required